uber-go/dig/README.md

 ### Good for:

-* Powering an application framework, e.g. dig powers [Fx](https://github.com/uber-go/fx).
+* Powering an application framework, e.g. [Fx](https://github.com/uber-go/fx).
 * Resolving the object graph during process startup.

 ### Bad for:

-* Using in place of an application framework, like [Fx](https://github.com/uber-go/fx).
+* Using in place of an application framework, e.g. [Fx](https://github.com/uber-go/fx).
-* Resolving deps once the process has already started.
+* Resolving dependencies after the process has already started.
 * Using as a [Service Locator](https://martinfowler.com/articles/injection.html#UsingAServiceLocator).

 ## Status

 Almost stable: `v1.0.0-rc1`.
-Expect minor API changes and bug fixes.
-See [our changelog](CHANGELOG.md)
+Some breaking changes might occur before `v1.0.0`.
+See [CHANGELOG.md](CHANGELOG.md) for more info.

 ## Install